 We will explain two methods:

-- Script to delete files older than based on extension of the file.
+- Batch script to remove files older than based on the extension of the file.

 - Batch to delete all files.

-Script to delete files older than based on extension.
+Batch to delete files older than based on the extension.

-In this example we will configure script to delete old files with .bak .
+In this example, we will configure the script to delete old files with .bak.
 Copy the below command and past in text file.
 Save as delete.bat.
-Save anywhere except D:\Backup\ .
+Save anywhere except D:\Backup\.

 Echo Forfiles to delete files older than 7 days forfiles -p D:\Backup\ -s -m *.bak* /D -7 /C "cmd /c del /q @path" echo Done!